Hurricane threat prompts NASA to delay next launch attempt of moon rocket

 In preparation for the storm, teams powered down the spacecraft's systems and took measures to secure the rocket and other equipment at the site.
 A "ride-out" team was assigned to stay at the complex and monitor conditions during the storm.

-If Artemis I gets off the ground on Nov.
-16, during a two-hour launch window that opens at 1 a.m.
-EST (0600 GMT), the Orion capsule would return to Earth for splashdown on Dec.
-11, NASA said.
-A backup launch date was set for Nov.
-19.
+If Artemis I gets off the ground on Nov 16, during a two-hour launch window that opens at 0100 EST (2.00pm, Singapore time), the Orion capsule would return to Earth for splashdown on Dec 11, NASA said.
+A backup launch date was set for Nov 19.